couchbaselabs/couchbeans/README.md

 ## DCP doc creation event (implemented)
 - find all constructors that accept doc type as argument
 - create all beans where created doc would be the only argument
+- link created beans under the original bean
 - Repeat until all beans created or unable to create any beans:
-  - using previously created beans as arguments, create more beans
+  - find all constructors that accept paths terminating at created beans
   - convert created beans to documents an store them on the cluster (which would trigger cascading doc creation events)
   - store links from argument beans to created from them beans